belindamo/derp/section_notes/01-research-concept-direction.md

-Create a section 2 based on the refined section 1 and the drafted section 2, as wel on ELBO and DERP.
+Create a section 2 based on the refined section 1 and the drafted section 2, as well as on ELBO and DERP.
 Make sure section 1 is considered too.&#x20;